daithiocrualaoich/kolmogorov_smirnov/doc/index.rst

         done
     done

-The only correctly evaluated test returns the following test data:
+The only accepted test returned the following test information:

 .. sourcecode:: bash

-    # cargo run -q --bin ks_f64 dat/http_ttime.1.tsv dat/http_ttime.4.tsv
+    $ cargo run -q --bin ks_f64 dat/http_ttime.1.tsv dat/http_ttime.4.tsv
     Samples are from the same distributions.
     test statistic = 0.0703125
     critical value = 0.1202081528017131
     confidence = 0.95

-For example here is the timeseries and density plot for ttime in the ``dat/http_ttime.1.tsv`` dataset.
+Here is the timeseries and density plot for ``ttime`` in the ``dat/http_ttime.1.tsv`` dataset for comparison to the ``dat/http_ttime.tsv`` plots above.

 .. image:: images/http1-timeseries-1.png
 .. image:: images/http1-density-1.png

-This has some similarity to the observations in ``dat/http_ttime.tsv`` but a far shorter tail.
+There is some similarity to the observations in ``dat/http_ttime.tsv`` but there is a far shorter tail here.

-In fact, the datasets are all very different.
+In fact, the datasets are all very different from each other.
 Here are the other density plots.

-``dat/http_ttime.2.tsv`` exhibits a spike of failures which are of short duration and contribute the weight on the left of the graph.
+``dat/http_ttime.2.tsv`` exhibits a spike of failures which are of short duration and contribute large weight on the left of the graph.

 .. image:: images/http2-density-1.png

-By contrast ``dat/http_ttime.3.tsv`` has no fast failures and the weight is concentrated around .9s to 1s.
+By contrast ``dat/http_ttime.3.tsv`` has no fast failures or slow outliners and the weight is packed around .9s to 1s.

 .. image:: images/http3-density-1.png

-``dat/http_ttime.4.tsv`` has a long tail for an outlier.
+``dat/http_ttime.4.tsv`` has a long tail for an outliers, likely to be request timeouts.

 .. image:: images/http4-density-1.png

-From inspection of the empirical cumulative density functions, it looks that the most likely match which failed could have been between ``dat/http_ttime.tsv`` and ``dat/http_ttime.4.tsv``.
-Other than the passing test, this is the comparison with the smallest test statistic.
+By inspection of the empirical cumulative density functions, the only test with a possible chance of accepting the null hypothesis was that between ``dat/http_ttime.tsv`` and ``dat/http_ttime.4.tsv``.
+This is the comparison with the smallest test statistic from the rejected cases.

 .. sourcecode:: bash

-    # cargo run -q --bin ks_f64 dat/http_ttime.4.tsv dat/http_ttime.tsv
+    $ cargo run -q --bin ks_f64 dat/http_ttime.4.tsv dat/http_ttime.tsv
     Samples are from different distributions.
     test statistic = 0.1368408203125
     critical value = 0.08631790804925708
     confidence = 0.95

 Even still, this is not a close match.
-Here is the plot of empirical cumulative density functions showing a very different profile on the error request times to the left of the diagram.
+The empirical cumulative density function plots show very different profiles on the error request times to the left of the diagram.

 .. image:: images/httphttp4ecdf-1.png

-As for the passing match, it turns out that indeed ``dat/http_ttime.1.tsv`` and ``dat/http_ttime.4.tsv`` are quite similar.
+As for the passing match, it turns out that ``dat/http_ttime.1.tsv`` and ``dat/http_ttime.4.tsv`` are indeed quite similar.
 This would be more apparent but for the outlier in ``dat/http_ttime.4.tsv``.
-But since the Kolmogorov-Smirnov test is not as sensitive at the tails, this does not contribute evidence to reject the null hypothesis.
+Given that the Kolmogorov-Smirnov test is not sensitive at the tails, this does not contribute evidence to reject the null hypothesis.

 .. image:: images/http1http4ecdf-1.png

-In conclusion the captured HTTP datasets exhibit features which make them likely to actually be from different distributions, some with long outliers, some with no fast errors.
+In conclusion, the captured HTTP response time datasets exhibit features which make them likely to actually be from different distributions, some with and without long outliers, fast errors.

 Twitter, Inc. Stock Price
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 The final dataset is a historical stock market sample.
-The following returns a
+Collect a fortnight of
-14 day dump of minute granularity stock price data for Twitter, Inc. from Google
+minute granularity stock price data from Google Finance using:
-Finance.

 .. sourcecode:: bash

     wget -O twtr.dat 'http://www.google.com/finance/getprices?i=60&p=14d&f=d,c,h,l,o,v&q=TWTR'

-The options in the call specify:
+The HTTP parameters in the call specify:

-* `i=60`: Sample interval in seconds, i.e. get per-minute data.
-The minimum
+* ``i=60``: This is the sample interval in seconds, i.e. get per-minute data.
-  sample interval available is 60 seconds.
+  The minimum sample interval available is sixy seconds.
-* `p=14d`: Show data for the previous 14 days.
+* ``p=14d``: Return data for the previous fourteen days.
-* `f=d,c,h,l,o,v`: Include columns in the result for sample interval start date,
+* ``f=d,c,h,l,o,v``: Include columns in the result for sample interval start
-  sample interval closing price, sample interval high price value, sample
-  interval low price value, sample interval opening price, and sample interval
+  date, closing price, high price value, low price value, opening price, and
   trade count, i.e. volume.
-* `q=TWTR`: Query data for the TWTR stock symbol.
+* ``q=TWTR``: Query data for the TWTR stock symbol.

-After the header block in the response, the sample data looks like:
+The response includes a header block before listing the sample data which looks
+like the following:

 ::